How to Prepare for and Ace Your Remote Job Interview

-The coronavirus pandemic has drastically affected organizations around the world along with their business processes—and one of these is talent acquisition.
+The coronavirus pandemic has drastically affected organizations around the world along with their business processes—and one of these is talent acquisition or a remote job interview.
 Although sourcing talent and screening individuals can be done virtually, the process of interviewing, hiring, and onboarding poses a difficult challenge for recruiters and applicants alike.
 While many people are not yet accustomed to working from home due to COVID-19, some companies have extensive experience in this situation, with a number of their core business functions already being done remotely and successfully.

 Whether you were unemployed before the COVID-19 crisis hit or are looking to make a career change, seeking jobs amidst hiring freezes and layoffs will be a lot harder than before.
 Organizations are laying off people here and there, while some are reducing their expenses to improve profitability and power through the pandemic.
 If you are just starting your search or you have been chosen as a viable candidate, you can increase your chances of landing your dream job by preparing for a remote job interview.

 Choosing the most suitable area of your home for the interview is crucial.
 Regardless if it is a phone screening or video interview, make sure that the spot is free from any kind of distraction.
 The last thing you want is noise from your kids or pets.
 Good lighting is also as critical as a quiet environment.
 It is important to tidy up the space around you and clear clutter as well.
 Moreover, if you will use any materials such as portfolio or work samples, send them ahead of time or have them loaded on your screen so you can easily share them if necessary.

 Test Your Equipment